a139ae6a0c/Streamify/README.md

 # Streamify
 Spotify Following bot using Selenium.
 Sorry for the messy code.
+I do not support this project anymore.
+You can create a Pull Request for any updates.

 ## Discord